 Week 1:

-- Define job goals and desired roles.
+- Define your long-term goals and desired roles.

 - Update your resume and LinkedIn profile.

-- Set up your job tracker.
+- Set up your tracker.

 Week 2: